-Latest Android distribution numbers show Android 4.1 Jelly Bean on 2.7 percent of devicesAlex Wagner - Deputy Managing Editor, News Desk
+Latest Android distribution numbers show Android 4.1 Jelly Bean on 2.7 percent of devicesAlex Wagner - Editorial Director of News and Content

 New month, new Android distribution numbers.
 Google has updated the Android distribution page on its developer website, revealing which versions of its mobile OS have been present on the Android devices accessing Google Play within the 14-day period ending on November 1.
 The latest version of Android, dubbed Jelly Bean, appeared on 2.7 percent of devices accessing the Play store, which is up from the 1.8 percent figure that Google reported last month.
 Moving down one version, we see that Android 4.0 Ice Cream Sandwich has also grown from October, going from 23.7 percent to 25.8 percent.